wenwenli6/TravelSpotter/README.md

 - For development environments, use an .env file.
 - For production environments, either manually set environment variables in the Heroku app or configure them using the terminal.
 - Steps of Heroku deploy
-  1. login to Heroku
+  \1.
+Login to Heroku
      `heroku login`
-  2. navigate to your local source file
+  \2.
+Navigate to your local source file
      `cd \path`
   3. Initialize Git
      `git init`